-Notice the elevation angle and change of elevation figures: that ridge line sits below our peak and will not obstruct the rising sun.
+Notice the elevation angle and change of elevation figures: that ridge line sits below our marked peak.
+We don't need the sightline analysis to draw the clear conclusion that the ridge will not obstruct the rising Sun.

-- Clicking the sunrise event moves the time slider and legend to that moment
+- Clicking the sunrise event in the timeline moves the time slider and legend to that moment

 So far, so good: the first ridge line lies below our peak by some margin, so we should get some direct light.
 However, to be sure, let’s check to see if Colony Baldy, that large mountain to the northeast, will cause us any problems.

-Zoom out one click on the map.
-Move the grey pin out along the sunrise azimuth line again and drop it on the flank of Colony Baldy:
+Zoom out two levels on the map (zoom controls at the bottom right).
+Move the grey pin out along the sunrise azimuth line again and drop it on the eastern flank of Colony Baldy:

 Good news.
 We should be able to make the shot.
-We can already see from the basic sun rise line that we should get good light over the lake itself at the moment of sunrise.
-Now that we know our rugged mountain ridge will also receive some direct light, we can hope for a good shot.
+Now that we know our rugged mountain ridge will also receive some direct light, we can hope for a decent photograph.